Baqa al-Gharbiyye: Economy

-Environmental issues
+Environment

 In 2007, the mayors of Baqa al-Gharbiyya and Baqa ash-Sharqiyya signed an agreement to clean up Wadi Abu Nar, a polluted stream that runs through both villages.
 The mayors also committed to protecting the mountain aquifer, the most important underground water source for Israelis and Palestinians, by establishing an authorized sewage grid-system.
 Baqa al-Gharbiyya agreed to connect the town's sewage treatment plant with a waste disposal network in Baqa al Sharkiya.

+Voting patterns

+In the 2022 election, 96 percent of voters in Baqa al-Gharbiyye voted for the Arab parties, while 3 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 53 percent voted for Balad, while 24 percent voted for Ra'am and 23 percent voted for the Hadash–Ta'al list.